 Every so often, coaches need to cancel contracts with clients who feign commitment.
 As with dating relationships, the beginning of every client engagement is exciting, fresh, and fun-filled with the sweetness of what’s possible in the relationship.
 When the initial crush fades away, we’re left with the process of assessing commitment.
 The longer I coach, the more I realize that alignment and agreement about a big opportunity are like frosting, and the commitment to change and grow is the cake.

-Sometimes circumstances change that require us to grow
+Sometimes circumstances change and that requires us to grow

 Recently, the ownership of one of our client companies changed.
 With the ownership change, came a core strategy change.
 Initially, the team was filled with excitement about having new access to working capital and new customers.
 The executive team knew the shift was coming – half the team was already making adjustments, but the top leader was inexplicably cautious and quiet.